 Here’s what he asked you to do: Look at both these stories and respond in the comments below this post with your observations about the different frames these two stories adopt.
 Scott says: “The difference between the primary frames — fracking is good vs. fracking is bad — is pretty obvious.
 But there also nuances within those primary frames that can be analyzed and discussed.
 What sources do each of the authors use, and how are they treated?
 Who does the author believe are the stakeholders that have a place in the story, and how prominent are each of those stakeholders?
 How are the pros and the cons of fracking discussed, if at all?
 How do the photographs contribute to the frames?
 In the Texas Monthly example, you might even notice that advertising contributes to the frame.”

 You’re about to take the plunge into a completely different kind of class.
 Come to think of it, “class” might not be the best way to describe the experience you’re about to have.
 You’re about to become a reporter, with lots of help from lots of people.
 If you’ve done a little reporting before, that’s great.
-If you haven’t, do not despair: You’re not alone.
-And we won’t let you fail.
+If you haven’t, do not despair; you’re not alone.
+We’ll help you every step of the way.

 Unless you don’t meet us halfway.